 However, when it comes to durability in terms of standing up to sharp objects, rubber is what you want.
 If you plan on wearing your kayaking shoes to hike as well, a durable synthetic or textile is very beneficial.
 Whatever material you choose the main factors are that the shoe can stand up to heavy use, water, temperature, and some rough conditions.

 Support, Comfort, and Cushioning

 An important factor when purchasing water shoes is how well they support and cushion your feet.
 Classically styled water shoes are not as supportive as sandal and hiking based water shoes.
 Sure, they protect your feet from rocks, but they are not great in terms of cushioning or arch support.
 If you are looking to walk longer distances in water shoes, you need to be able to walk in without your feet hurting.
 Having a good midsole with arch support and impact absorption is perfect for comfort.

 When in the water, you need to be able to feel the ground, having some flexibility is beneficial too.
 A good mix of all of these features is what you should look for when buying a pair of water shoes.

 Speed of Drying

 Another factor you should look for with any pair of water shoes is how fast they dry.
 Yes, water shoes are meant to get wet, but they should also dry fast.
-Some options, like the rubber sandals we’ve reviewed, are great because they don’t absorb water, so dry quickly.
+Some options, like the rubber sandals we’ve reviewed, are great because they don’t absorb water, so they dry quickly.
 Water shoes made from Neoprene are a brilliant option too, as they repel water very well.

 Unfortunately, hiking water shoes tend to absorb water due to the material.
 Good ventilation, mesh, and drainage holes shorten drying time for water shoes of this kind.